harumas/UGizmo/README.md

 ## Overview

-UGizmo uses GPU instancing to reduce draw calls and draw gizmos more efficiently.
-It also adds various features to the standard Gizmos class and supports its use at runtime.
+UGizmo is a library that adds various features to the standard Gizmos class and allows calls at runtime and the Unity event functions.
+Also, by using GPU instancing to reduce draw calls, you can draw gizmos efficiently.

 ## Key features

+- Available to be called by event functions such as Update(), LateUpdate(), etc.
+- Runtime support
 - Draw call optimization using GPU instancing
-- Available to be called by event functions such as Update(), FixedUpdate(), etc.
-- Runtime support
 - More than 30 gizmos

 ## Getting Started